webcoyote/mcp-server-motherduck/README.md

 - Replace `YOUR_MOTHERDUCK_TOKEN_HERE` with your actual MotherDuck token
 - Replace `YOUR_HOME_FOLDER_PATH` with the path to your home directory (needed by DuckDB for file operations).
 For example, on macOS, it would be `/Users/your_username`
 - The `HOME` environment variable is required for DuckDB to function properly.
-- MCP tools are only available to the Agent in Composer

 ## Example Queries